Wealden District Council

 8.9 Record Keeping

 All records shall be readily available on site, in an appropriate format, for use by any member of the WSG or outside organisations.
 Electronic data management tools be utilised to facilitate the intelligent use of data for the WSG to easily monitor trends and analyse chemical and microbiological parameters.
-Records should be kept for at least five years.
-Comprehensive operational manuals for all items of plant that include requirements for servicing, maintenance tasks and frequencies of inspection should be readily available on site.
-Any commissioning data should also be kept with these manuals.
-Asset registers are established and should be designed to provide the following information:

-1. an inventory of plant and water- associated equipment;
+• a. an inventory of plant and water- associated equipment;

-2. a basis for identifying plant details;
+b. a basis for identifying plant details;

-3. a basis for recording the maintenance requirements;
+c. a basis for recording the maintenance requirements;

-4. a basis for recording and accessing information associated with maintenance;
+d. a basis for recording and accessing information associated with maintenance;

-5. a basis for accounting to establish depreciation and the provision needed for plant replacement;
+e. a basis for accounting to establish depreciation and the provision needed for plant replacement;

-6. information for insurance
+f. information for insurance purposes.

 9.1 Process for Reviewing this Policy

 The review date for this document will be annually, unless otherwise indicated by change in national guidance or as a result of the risk incident reporting system.
+Prior to being signed off at HMT it will be discussed and agreed at the Water Safety Group.

 9.2 Version Control